DIANNE'S COUNCIL EXPERIENCE

 DIANNE'S CAMPAIGN COMMITMENTS AND CONSIDERATIONS FOR OUR COMMUNITY

-As Red Deer residents, we rely upon municipal services; from first thing in the morning, we put on the light switch, we turn on our water tap or flush the toilet.
-We walk, drive, cycle or wheel through the City on maintained roads and sidewalks or experience a bump and pothole on the road that requires repair.
-Or we take public transit or relying upon the action bus on routes and transportation services we rely upon.
-We may call, email or drop by City Hall for services or receive a response to a question, concern or service requirement in our neighborhood.
-We may visit one of the many recreation centres, sites or one of Red Deer City parks.
+As Red Deer residents, we rely upon municipal services; from turning on the lights, turning the water taps or flushing the toilet.
+We walk, drive, cycle or wheel through the City on maintained roads and sidewalks, or experience a bump or pothole on the road that requires repair.
+We take public transit or relying upon the action bus on routes and transportation services we rely upon.
+We may call, email, Report a Problem on-line, or drop by City Hall for services or receive a response to a question, concern or requirement in our neighborhood.
+We may visit one of the many recreation centres, sport sites, or parks.
 We may take a walk, run or wheel through the trail system.
-We may take out a library card or visit the museum.
-It may be waste collection day in our community and a reminder from Notify Red Deer about which cart to put out.
-Hopefully we don't need necessary emergency services that day, calling upon our police or emergency services employees.
-These are all municipal services.
-And the City of Red Deer has dedicated staff who are proud of Red Deer and work diligently to deliver services each and every day.
+We may visit the library or visit the museum.
+On waste collection day we may receive a reminder from Notify Red Deer about which cart(s) to put out.
+Notify Red Deer will also inform you about snow plowing in your area, or can assist with on-line payments.
+You're encouraged to sign up for Notify Red Deer, if you're not already done so.
+We may require emergency services, calling upon our first responders.
+These are all municipal services, and the City of Red Deer has dedicated staff who are proud of Red Deer and work diligently to deliver services each and every day.

 SAFETY AND CRIME PREVENTION